What is Maths Mastery?

 We have nurtured an environment where maths is fun and it is good to be ‘wrong’ because the journey to finding an answer is most important.
 Our children have a growth mindset and a ‘have a go’ attitude, choosing the equipment they need to help them along with the strategies they think are best suited to each problem.
 Children are developing ‘talk for maths’ and are able to reason verbally, pictorially and in written form.

-Our Maths Team
+Meet our Maths Team

 Maths Mastery Specialist & Year 5 Teacher